BartMassey/ttt-bench/README.md

 * Python[2]: Using stock Python 3.

+* Erlang: Because the start-up and cool-down time for this language is so long, I ran a timing loop of 10 tries;
+  looks like about 1s total.
+Erlang takes a noticeable amount of time to stop after printing the answer.

+  Because Erlang has no for loops and weird array stuff, the code isn't entirely comparable to the other languages benchmarked here.

 * Matlab*: Run on a different (much slower) machine, because I had access to Matlab there.